Skip to Content

 On Passover, we should remember people who have little to eat on this holiday.
 They are called Ashkenazim.

-Over the years, I have learned to adapt “normal” food for passover so that my family won’t complain about boring, tasteless, or repetitive meals.
+Over the years, I have learned to adapt “normal” food for Passover so that my family won’t complain about boring, tasteless, or repetitive meals.

-I find that having good food and variety makes the week of Passover a very pleasant experience and I hope this recipe will help make yours just that!
+I find that having good food and variety makes the week of Passover a very pleasant experience, and I hope this recipe will help make yours just that!

-Eating matzo on the day of the seder
+Eating on the day of the seder

 Jews who keep the laws of Passover do not eat matzo or any foods that contain anything from matzo (such as matzo meal or matzo cake meal) the entire day before the seder, which is in the evening.

-Some people even have the custom of not eating such foods from two weeks before, beginning on Rosh Chodesh Nissan or even as far back as Purim, which is a month before.
+Some people even have the custom of not eating such foods for two weeks before, beginning on Rosh Chodesh Nissan or even as far back as Purim, which is a month before.

 Kosher for Passover Pantry Essentials (Suggestion)